 Absentee voting is most often used by deployed military members, students studying abroad, and those serving LDS missions.
 However, anyone who is registered to vote in Utah may vote by absentee ballot.
 Absentee ballots can be requested online.
 Your absentee voting application must be received by your county clerk’s office no later than 5:00 pm 11 calendar days before the election.

 Early Voting 🗓

 Election-day Voting 🗳

-Election-day is November 3, 2020.
+Primary Election Day is August 10, 2021.
 Election-day voting requires one form of currently valid photo ID or two forms of currently valid non-photo ID that establish the voter’s name and residence within the voting district.
 Voters can find their polling location with the times polls will be open, at vote.utah.gov.

 This is selected as part of the voter registration process.
 Voters wishing to change their party affiliation must reregister.